Last updated on November 16, 2022 by Wandering our World

 Again, in keeping with its upscale aura, you’ll have to go out of your way to find parties and clubs, and actually it’ll be a lot easier to just head over to nearby West Palm Beach if you’re looking for fun when the sun goes down.

-Of course, there are plenty of restaurants, lounges and bars in Palm Beach where you can find some booze and enjoy a sundowner.
+Of course, there are plenty of restaurants, lounges and bars in Palm Beach where you can enjoy a sundowner.
 But the environment isn’t that of a party, and its more social drinking vibes than letting loose.

 West Palm Beach